-Objxs is a registered Arizona Corporations Commission LLC, owned by
+Objxs Consulting is a registered Arizona limited liability corporation managed by

 In the early days, our workers provided software-based solutions in a niche market of mostly